- the difficulties in troubleshooting a hermetically sealed compressor

 These three electrical terminals are called or should be labeled in some manner – Common Terminal or C – Start Terminal or S – and the Run Terminal or R. Somewhere near these terminals there should some labels……….sometimes they say CSR and CSR stands for Common – Start – Run.
 These are the compressor basics.
 The other item in the electrical circuit for the compressor that you can troubleshoot with the compressor is the run capacitor.

 There are some compressors that also have start capacitors.
 The capacitors are external to the compressor.
-The run capacitor is wired with the run winding and start capacitor is wired with the start winding.
+The run capacitor is wired in parrallel to the start winding and start capacitor is wired in series with the run capacitor.
 Always check OEM wiring diagram for correct wiring.
 The start capacitor will have a relay in the circuit.
 The start capacitor will only be used in the start circuit for a split second.
 Then the relay, usually a potential relay and sometimes a current relay, will open the relay contacts.
 This takes the start capacitor from the start circuit.

 - an Ohm Meter